M66B/NetGuard/FAQ.md

 Some Android versions contain a bug resulting in all internet traffic being blocked.
 Mostly you can workaround this bug by enabling filtering in the advanced NetGuard settings.

+<a name="FAQ52"></a>
+**(52) What is lockdown mode?**

+In lockdown mode all traffic for all applictions will be blocked, except for applications with the option '*Allow in lockdown mode*' enabled.
+You can use this mode to limit battery usage or network usage for example when your battery is almost empty or when your data bundel is almost used.
+Note that system applications will only be blocked in this mode when managing system applications is enabled in the advanced settings.

+You can enable/disable lockdown mode in the main menu, using a widget or using a settings tile (Android 7 Nougat or later).

 <br />

 **NetGuard is supported for phones and tablets only, so not for other device types like on a television or in a car.**